junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 "You think Cas bringing her here is causing all this?"
 Dean winces.
 They should know, when has the time travel shenanigan stops being a pain in the ass and causes more trouble than it fixes? *Back to the Future*, *12 Monkeys*, *Doctor Who*, take you pick.
 They even had that *Titanic* accident merely a year ago, surely Cas wouldn't forget that?

-Dean starts pacing without realizing.
+Dean starts pacing without himself noticing.
 "Cas, whatever you're doing in Scotland, stop and come back to us, alright?
 We don't need another global witch problem on top of the Leviathan problem -- unless, I don't know, they cancel each other out.
-But better not rely on that."
+But I wouldn't bet on that."

 He takes a breath, looking up at the ceiling.
 "I'm sorry about lashing out on you earlier, alright?
 I'm just..." he sighs.
 "We're running out of time, and I can really use your help.
 So, Houston to Cas, stop running around and come back here, you hear me?"

-Dean closes his eyes and focuses on his thought, calling Cas's name in his mind for a couple more times for good measure, then opens his eyes again.
+Dean closes his eyes and focuses on his thought, calling Cas's name in his mind a couple more times for good measure, then opens his eyes again.

 He looks around, waiting expectedly.
 Sam, too.